-Disabled children are an identified vulnerable group.
-The City Council has a Home Improvement Agency (HIA) that undertakes work for people with disabilities.
+- Disabled children are an identified vulnerable group. - The City Council has a Home Improvement Agency (HIA) that undertakes work for people with disabilities.
 It is anticipated the number of children and young people requiring aids and adaptations will increase.
-In 2008/09 the HIA_undertook41 adaptations for people aged 21 and under.

-Young people as they move from the transition to adulthood are particularly vulnerable
+In 2008/09 the HIA undertook 41 adaptations for people aged 21 and under - Young people as they move from the transition to adulthood - The quote is taken from the Green Paper "Quality and Choice: A Decent Home for All", July 2000 - A Homelessness Survey

-Children and young people who are part of the gypsy and travelling communities that pass through the City are vulnerable.
-A welfare assessment of these children and young people is undertaken and links are made between Housing and Children's Services to ensure any issues are highlighted and acted on.
+• Children and young people who are part of the gypsy and travelling communities that pass through the city.
+A welfare assessment of these children and young people is undertaken and links are made between Housing and Children's Services to ensure any issues are highlighted and acted on

-Actions to improve various aspects of housing are in the Sunderland Strategy 2008/2025 linked to the priority to make the Sunderland an "attractive and inclusive City".
+Actions to improve various aspects of housing are in the Sunderland Strategy 2008/2025 linked to the priority to make Sunderland an "attractive and inclusive city".